-When chickenpox is contracted by a pregnant woman it can cause complications for the mother and baby.
-The childhood vaccination for chickenpox reduces the risk of exposure for pregnant women.
+Thanks to vaccination, pregnant women in Québec have little exposure to chickenpox.
+When chickenpox is contracted, it can cause complications for the mother and baby.
 Here is what you should do if you come into contact with a person with chickenpox:

-- If you have already had chickenpox, you can rest assured that your baby is at no risk. - If you've never had chickenpox or aren't sure if you've had it, see a doctor within 48 hours.
-If you were born in North America, there is a more than 90% chance that you are protected. - If you aren't protected against chickenpox, you will be given antibodies to help keep you from getting the disease or reduce its intensity if you do get it.
+- If you are vaccinated against chickenpox or have already had the disease, your baby is generally not at risk. - If you are not vaccinated, have never had chickenpox, or aren't sure if you've had it, see a doctor within 48 hours.
+If you were born in North America, there is a more than 90% chance that you are protected.